ansh1113/VLA-Optim/README.md

 python benchmark/benchmark_latency.py --urdf path/to/robot.urdf --n-obstacles 1 3 5 10
 ```

-Reports per-stage timing (distance/Jacobian, QP build, ProxQP solve) — check this against
+Reports per-stage timing (distance/Jacobian, QP build, ProxQP solve), check this against
 your own collision-checking latency before assuming it's faster.

 ## Limitations

-- Bounding spheres, not real mesh — accurate enough to be conservative, not tight, for
+- Bounding spheres, not real mesh, accurate enough to be conservative, not tight, for
   odd-shaped or elongated links.
 - Obstacles (and self-collision pairs) assumed quasi-static within one control step.
 - Self-filtering (dropping the arm's own geometry from detected obstacles) is heuristic.
 - Singularity avoidance is a soft cost bias, not a guarantee.
-- Corrects unsafe actions, doesn't route around a fully blocked goal — that needs a full
+- Corrects unsafe actions, doesn't route around a fully blocked goal, that needs a full
   replanner, not a per-step filter.
 - Fails safe: an infeasible or non-converged QP returns zero velocity, never an unfiltered
   command.